KhaiHuy123/scrape-tool/application/README.md

 7. **Support Button**: An additional button with the Scout Regiment logo is present, offering access to external support resources.

 ### Functionality:
-The CRM desktop application offers the following functionality:
+The CRM desktop application offers the following functionalities:

 1. **Database Connection**: The app connects to a SQL Server database using the provided connection details, including server name, authentication, and database name.